chrispalmeri/access-control/README.md

 Should be good to go.
 Check that the hardware is all working correctly.

+## Advanced usage

+`1` on keypad before credential to toggle persistent unlocked state.
+`2` to trigger aux relay.

 ## Troubleshooting

 Restart process with `sudo systemctl restart doorctl`